kevinzhuang01/project_leaders_2025/_profiles/natalieisenberg.md

   the error inherent in the data, ensuring robust and reliable beam position forecasts.
   The student intern working on this project will gain practical experience in cutting-edge machine learning topics as applied to a real high-energy physics application.'
+desired: Some experience in Python or Julia preferred, but not required.
+email: nisenberg@bnl.gov
 ---

 ## Additional Information